VietQuoc356/discover-netlify/README.md

 ## Deployment

-* Link to the website deployed on Netlify : [https://wonderful-mclean-fd5faa.netlify.app/]()
+* Link to the website deployed on Netlify : cp/paste to url [https://wonderful-mclean-fd5faa.netlify.app/]()